 Being sober doesn’t mean you have to miss out on going to parties with friends or enjoying a night out dancing.
 For many people, sober socializing at a party could feel like too much pressure, and that’s perfectly fine.
-However, if you love going out with friends or engaging in social events that might not align with your newfound sobriety, there are a few ways you can make sure you avoid drinking again.
+However, if you love going out with friends or engaging in social events that might not align with your newfound sobriety, there are a few ways you can make sure you avoid drinking again by declining alcohol.

 How to Avoid Alcohol at a Party